Subjective functions: Conclusions

 \section{Conclusions}

 Where do objective functions come from?
 This paper proposed an objective-generating subjective function based on expected prediction error.
-It has some appealing mathematical properties, as well as many connections to earlier ideas.
+It has some appealing mathematical properties, as well as many connections to earlier ideas and empirical phenomena in psychology and neuroscience.
 It is not, however, fully worked out as a practical algorithm.
 The important questions for future work concern both practical implementation questions as well as questions about the adequacy of expected prediction error as a theory of human goal selection.